Here’s how to take your IRA offshore in 6 steps

-If you’re very concerned about asset protection, you might read the following on using the Cook Islands for maximum protection: Protect Your IRA by Converting it into an Offshore Trust
+If you’re very concerned about asset protection, you might read the following on using the Cook Islands for maximum protection: Maximum Offshore Safety with a Cook Islands Asset Protection Trust

 Step 4: Draft a custom operating agreement establishing you as the manager of the offshore IRA LLC